msrivastav13/OpenLLMConnectorDemo/README.md

 This project demonstrates an implementation of the LLM Open Connector API specification, which enables the creation of API gateways and proxy servers to connect language models to the Einstein AI Platform.
 This example uses the Hugging Face API to showcase how any language model can be integrated with Einstein Studio using the Bring Your Own LLM (BYOLLM) feature.

-The implementation features a Node.js backend with Express, adhering to the OpenAI API-based specification while incorporating robust security measures and best practices.
+The implementation features an opinionated Node.js backend with Express, adhering to the LLM Open Connector specification while incorporating robust security measures and best practices.

 ## Table of Contents